-The contamination modeling data developed by the ATSDR has enabled several epidemiologic studies to be done on individuals exposed to the Lejeune water over the years.
-These studies have identified are a host of adverse health outcomes associated with Lejeune, including birth defects, cancer, and other diseases.
+Over the years, the contamination modeling data developed by the ATSDR has enabled several epidemiologic studies on individuals exposed to the Lejeune water.
+These studies have identified a host of adverse health outcomes associated with Lejeune, including birth defects, cancer, and other diseases.

 2009 NRC Report

-National Research Council (NRC) released a report in 2009 entitled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects (NRC Report), which was one of the first comprehensive reports on the potential consequences of the Cam Lejeune water.
+National Research Council (NRC) released a report in 2009 entitled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects (NRC Report), one of the first comprehensive reports on the potential consequences of the Cam Lejeune water.
 The NRC Report concluded that there was evidence that exposure to the water at Lejeune caused higher rates of liver cancer.
 There was also evidence that the Lejeune water caused fatty liver disease.

 VA Clinical Guidance

 In 2011, the Veteran’s Administration (VA) formed a special committee composed of leading medical and scientific experts (the “VA Committee”).
-The VA Committee was tasked with reviewing the available evidence and providing the VA with clinical opinions as to what diseases and health conditions could be linked to the Lejeune water contamination based on solid evidence.
+The VA Committee was tasked with reviewing the available evidence and providing the VA with clinical opinions on what diseases and health conditions could be linked to the Lejeune water contamination based on solid evidence.

 In 2012, the VA Committee published its official Clinical Guidance for health conditions related to Camp Lejeune.
 The VA Clinical Guidance identified liver cancer as one of 8 health conditions that were presumptively connected to the water contamination at Camp Lejeune.

-The ATSDR published the results of its long-term mortality and cancer incidence study for the Camp Lejeune population (the “ATSDR Study”) in 2014.
+The ATSDR published its long-term mortality and cancer incidence study results for the Camp Lejeune population (the “ATSDR Study”) in 2014.
 The ATSDR Study research the same conclusions about liver cancer and disease as previous studies.
 The ATSDR Study found clear evidence that exposure to TCE and PCE in the water at Camp Lejeune resulted in a significant increase in the rate of liver cancer among residents and employees.
 A similar association was found between exposure to water and fatty liver disease.

 New Law Will Allow Camp Lejeune Lawsuits for Liver Cancer

-Victims of Camp Lejeune water pollution have previously been barred from bringing civil lawsuits.
+Camp Lejeune water pollution victims have previously been barred from bringing civil lawsuits.
 Now, however, a new federal law will soon allow these victims to bring claims.